 What is belimumab?

 Belimumab is a prescription medication used to treat systemic lupus erythematosus (SLE).
-Belimumab is prescribed to people who have active SLE and who are receiving other lupus medications.
+Belimumab is prescribed to people who have active SLE and are receiving other lupus medications.
 Belimumab is a type of protein known as a monoclonal antibody and has also been referred to as a “biologic”.
 Belimumab is sold under the brand name Benlysta®.
 MotherToBaby has a sheet on lupus available at: https://mothertobaby.org/fact-sheets/lupus-pregnancy/.

-Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 I am taking belimumab, but I would like to stop taking it before becoming pregnant.
 How long does the drug stay in my body?

-People eliminate medications at different rate.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
 In healthy adults, it takes up to 4 months, on average, for most of the belimumab to be gone from the body.

 I take belimumab.
 Can it make it harder for me to get pregnant?